Dimensional Type Systems and Deterministic Memory Management: Design-Time Semantic Preservation in Native Compilation: Future Work

+The containment chain above is a structural property that holds by construction: later stages retain everything earlier stages produced and add their own contributions.
+The relationship between information and decision quality, however, is a design principle; it is not a theorem.
+A poorly designed algorithm at a later stage could make a worse decision despite having access to more context; the containment of information sets does not mechanically entail monotonic improvement in decision quality.
+We therefore frame the following as an architectural guideline that the Fidelity pipeline enforces, not as a formal inequality:

-This formalizes an architectural principle: decisions that can be deferred to later compilation stages should be, because later stages have strictly more information.
-DTS annotations exemplify this.
+\begin{quote} \textbf{Deferred-optimization principle.} Decisions that can be deferred to a later compilation stage should be, because later stages have strictly more information available.
+The architecture enforces this by concentrating semantic work in the PSG and deferring target-specific resolution to the stage at which target-specific context first becomes available. \end{quote}

+DTS annotations exemplify this principle.
 Dimensional information preserved through early stages enables representation selection at the MLIR level, where the target architecture is known.
-Had the dimensions been discarded at the source level (the early-erasure model of F\#'s Units of Measure), the representation selection decision would be impossible at the point where it can be made optimally.
+Had the dimensions been discarded at the source level (the early-erasure model of F\#'s Units of Measure), the representation selection decision would be impossible at the point where it can be made with the most context.
+The principle is a commitment about compiler construction, not a mathematical consequence of set containment.

 The principle extends to memory management.
 Escape classification (Section~\ref{sec:escape-classification}) is computed during PSG elaboration because it requires type and scope information.
 Allocation strategy is resolved during MLIR emission because it requires target memory topology.
 Cache alignment, register allocation, and hardware resource mapping are determined during backend-specific lowering because they require target-specific parameters (microarchitectural details for CPU targets via LLVM, resource budgets and timing for FPGA targets via CIRCT).
 Each decision is made at the stage where its inputs are first available, which is the stage where the decision can be made with maximum context.